Rabbi Ora Nitkin-Kaner

 I know how it feels to live tensed for likely or unlikely disaster.
 I know how it feels to wish for a brighter collective future and feel powerless to make it happen.

-My goal is to help you catch your breath and find your agency, aliveness, and even some playfulness in all this.
+I want to help you catch your breath and find your agency, aliveness, and even playfulness in the midst of all this change.

 Exploring Apocalypse climate change chaplaincy is an extension of my rabbinic and pastoral care work (Reconstructionist Rabbinical College, 2016), and is shaped by additional professional trainings in Climate Psychology (California Institute of Integral Studies, 2022), Clinical Pastoral Education (East Jefferson General Hospital, 2017 and Bellevue Hospital, 2013), and certified yoga and meditation teacher training (Yoga Sanctuary Academy, 2011), as well as graduate work in intergenerational trauma narratives (University of Toronto, 2008).